jomielenriquez/mvc-bootstrap-training/README.md

 > Congratulations, your web application and database are now connected.

 ## :computer: IV.
-Displaying data from database to web application
+Displaying and manipulating data from database to web application
  > We will now display the data from the database table "tblname" to the page that we previously created.

 - [ ] Go to solution explorer on your visual studio and open the controller that you created.